matyama/dojo/python/csp/README.md

  - *Variable selection*: _minimal remaining values_ (`MRV`) with
    _degree heuristic_ for tie-breaking
  - *Value prioritization*: _least constraining value first_ (`LeastConstrainig`)

+## Splitting into independent instances
+The `solve(csp)` function uses Tarjan's algorithm for finding strongly connected components of the constraint graph to build a set of independent CSPs.

+Variables of these CSPs share no constraints between each other and thus can be solved independently.
+Currently this is done in sequence but extension to parallel execution is possible.

 # Typing
 This CSP library is fully type annotated and type-checked via `mypy` with the